Can anyone with a great business idea become a successful entrepreneur? Is a marketable product or service all it takes to launch your own start-up?

 People who go into business for themselves have to be smart about money.
 When you're just starting out, there is a lot of uncertainty around cash flow.
 You'll need to save wisely when things are good, to cover periods of drought.
 It will be important to plan ahead, particularly if you are responsible for a family, have a mortgage to pay, etc.

-Bottom line: you will need to be comfortable with a certain amount of risk and financial insecurity, particularly as you're getting your venture up and running.
+Bottom line: You will need to be comfortable with a certain amount of risk and financial insecurity, particularly as you're getting your venture up and running.

 Are you just starting out and looking for practical business training?
 Interested in learning more about business schools in Winnipeg?

-Or, use the chat feature to speak directly to an academic advisor.
+Click below to explore Herzing College Winnipeg's business administration training, including admission criteria, courses, and career options.
+Or use the chat feature to speak directly to an academic advisor.
 We're here to help!